-- Menopause: at menopause, there is lower levels of estrogen in the blood stream.
+- Menopause: at menopause, there is lower levels of estrogen in the blood stream

 - Cancer Treatment: treatments like chemotherapy, for example, can adversely affect hormonal balance in the body.
-Estrogen is also affected.
+Estrogen is also affected

-- Pregnancy, child birth and breastfeeding are also associated with hormonal imbalances.
+- Pregnancy, child birth and breastfeeding are also associated with hormonal imbalances

 - Medications like antihistamines cause vaginal dryness.
 Further, they can lead to complications that cause trouble with urinating.

-- Antidepressants too lead to vaginal dryness, with more complications of decreased libido and difficulty achieving orgasm.
+- Antidepressants too lead to vaginal dryness, with more complications of decreased libido and difficulty in achieving orgasm.